tektutor/openshift-tekton-march-2022/Day4/README.md

 When you click on the wordpress route, it would prompt for certain details you need to give the database name shown in the terminal when you deployed mariadb
 <pre>
-username - root
-password - root password shown in the terminal hostname - mariadb.ocp.svc.cluster.local
+username - root or the userxx shown in the terminal password - root or connection password shown in the terminal hostname - mariadb.ocp.svc.cluster.local or mariadb database - sampledb
 </pre>

 The hostname you need to replace it with the hostname you see in Administrator --> Networking --> Services --> mariadb --> Hostname